Inclusive Pathways Therapy

 Let’s work together to find a path that fits you

 I bring evidenced-based practices and a relational, accommodating approach.
 My clients come from all backgrounds and experiences.
-Most of my clients are neurodivergent (e.g. autistic, ADHD, AuDHD, PDA, dyslexic, etc.), many are LGBTQIA+, and many have experienced childhood trauma.
+Many of my clients are neurodivergent (e.g. autistic, ADHD, AuDHD, PDA, dyslexic, etc.), many are LGBTQIA+, and many have experienced childhood trauma.

-Accessible waiting room
+My accessible waiting room